fribbels/Fribbels-Epic-7-Optimizer/README.md

 ## Closing thoughts

 Hopefully this is useful for anyone looking for an easier way to gear their units.
-I know the [Zarroc optimizer](https://github.com/Zarroc2762/E7-Gear-Optimizer) does a lot of similar things but it has been pretty unmaintained and out of date, so I decided to build my own app with a different optimization algorithm.
 There's still a lot of room to improve and I plan on adding new stuff as feedback comes in.
 I only work on this in my spare time, so please be patient with new features, and I welcome other contributors to the code as well.

-** Already done for 1.3.0 Release **
+** v1.3.0 Release **
  - Invalid dpi error
  - Add info on which preset stats are auto-added
  - Warning if permutations are > 5 billion